+Action N-2a: Update

-Action N 2a: Review and consider updates to the Municipal Code that would allow businesses within the Downtown to apply for a special use permit that allows for periodic exceedances of the exterior noise standards contained in Table N-1.
-The Municipal Code updates should consider the following:
+Update the Municipal Code to allow businesses within the Downtown Core to apply for a special use permit that allows for periodic exceedances of the exterior noise standards contained in Table N-1.
+The permit provisions shall be limited to weekend nights (Friday and Saturday nights), and at no time shall noise levels be permitted to exceed the standards contained in Table N-3.